lynndylanhurley/ng-token-auth/README.md

   });
 ~~~

-Note that this is not secure, and that any restricted content should be limited by the server as well.
+Note that this is not secure, and that any access to any restricted content should be limited by the server as well.

 ## Email registration